Dg1080/FS-EPR-Cheatsheet/README.md

 ## Intro

-I got fed up of having to cross reference multiple documents when I want to know what a behaviour should look like, so I made this.

 Each behaviour has its definition, strength relations (with definitions) and examples for levels three (HEO/SEO) and four (Grade 7 / 6),

 ## How to Use